vlad-artyomov/BookingCalendar/README.md

 # BookingCalendar
-Booking app in Java using Jersey 2 REST-framework.
+Booking app in Java using Jersey 2 REST framework.